Mitchell War Memorial: History

 Australian war memorials are distinctive in that they commemorate not only the dead.
 Australians were proud that their first great national army, unlike other belligerent armies, was composed entirely of volunteers, men worthy of honour whether or not they paid the supreme sacrifice.
 Many memorials honour all who served from a locality, not just the dead, providing valuable evidence of community involvement in the war.
 Such evidence is not readily obtainable from military records, or from state or national listings, where names are categorised alphabetically or by military unit.

 Australian war memorials are also valuable evidence of imperial and national loyalties, at the time, not seen as conflicting; the skills of local stonemasons, metalworkers and architects; and of popular taste.
 In Queensland, the digger (soldier) statue was the popular choice of memorial, whereas the obelisk predominated in the southern states, possibly a reflection of Queensland's larger working-class population and a lesser involvement of architects.

 Many of the First World War monuments have been updated to record local involvement in later conflicts, and some have fallen victim to unsympathetic re-location and repair.

 There were many different types of memorials erected in Queensland; however this is the only known one of this design.
 The design is unusual, as are the materials.

 The memorial was made and presumably designed by the Brisbane monumental masonry firm of A L Petrie and Son.
 At this time, they were the largest monumental masonry firm in Queensland and supplied many memorials throughout the state.

+Further names were subsequently added for those who served or died in World War II.